-In his first year, Trump’s “America First” policy agenda has extended to energy policy, to the detriment of the environment both at home and abroad.
+In his second year, Trump’s “America First” policy agenda has extended to energy policy, to the detriment of the environment both at home and abroad.

 On the campaign trail, U.S. presidential candidate Trump promised to revive the coal industry and make the United States energy independent, no matter the cost to the environment, or to attempts to combat climate change.